MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

 # Onboarding planning for account purchase protection

 This article describes onboarding planning for Microsoft Dynamics 365 Fraud Protection purchase protection.
 Onboard planning will help you understand and plan for the project implementation milestones of Fraud Protection purchase protection integration and onboarding.
-For more information on the integration steps, see [Set up purchase protection](promocode-set-up-purchase-protection.md).
+For more information about the integration steps, see [Set up purchase protection](promocode-set-up-purchase-protection.md).

 ## Onboarding milestones

 The tables in this section provide details about the onboarding milestones for the environment setup and application programming interface (API) integration, protection, data accumulation, and advanced modeling phases.

 > [!NOTE]
-> - All timeframes below are estimates.
-Actual time taken can vary based on Merchant, and Microsoft/Authorized Partner availability and focus.
+> - All timeframes that are  mentioned in this article are estimates.
+The actual time that is required can vary, based on merchant and Microsoft/authorized partner availability and focus.
-> - Microsoft performs the data validation, but clients must enable API calls and start sending a small percentage of production traffic first.
-Post validation, clients can send all traffic which will help the project move to the next step.
+> - Microsoft does the data validation, but clients must first enable the API calls and start to send a small percentage of production traffic.
+After validation is completed, clients can send all traffic to help the project move to the next step.

 ### Environment setup and API integration phase